jizt-it/jizt-backend-microservice/CONTRIBUTING.md

 ## How to request new features?

-If you have a great idea for a feature you think JIZT should have, feel free to tell us about it!
+If you have a great idea for a feature you think Jizt should have, feel free to tell us about it!
 To do so, create a new [Discussion](https://github.com/jizt-it/jizt-backend/discussions/new) with the title "[Feature Request]" followed by your idea.